 We need clear, easy-to-follow guidelines and associated training that can be rolled out broadly.
-We need to keep the cognitive burden as low as possible, as many prescribers will be in an unfamiliar, stressful situation.
+We must keep the cognitive burden as low as possible, as many prescribers will be in an unfamiliar, stressful situation.

-Future protocols may also differ based on the paediatric emergency expertise and training available in that setting, so this needs to be taken into consideration.
+Future protocols may also differ based on the paediatric emergency expertise and training available in that setting, so this needs to be considered.
 For example, a paediatric emergency department may choose a more accurate method with a higher cognitive load than an ambulance service.

-Another crucial factor to take into account is the time delay associated with each weight estimation strategy.
+Another crucial factor is the time delay associated with each weight estimation strategy.
 When it comes to events that require weight estimation, time is of the essence.
-It is essential to consider not only the time required to obtain the estimate but also the time needed to locate the appropriate equipment, perform subsequent dose calculations, and prepare the medication for administration.
-There is a significant advantage if emergency departments have the ability to prepare medications in advance, even before the child arrives.
-By pre-calculating and pre-preparing doses, the time delay in administering the drugs would be significantly reduced, which is paramount in emergency situations.
+It is essential to consider the time required to obtain the estimate and the time needed to locate the appropriate equipment, perform subsequent dose calculations, and prepare the medication for administration.
+There is a significant advantage if emergency departments can prepare medications in advance, even before the child arrives.
+Pre-calculating and pre-preparing doses would significantly reduce the time delay in administering the drugs, which is paramount in emergencies.

-In light of the increasing prevalence of childhood obesity, it is crucial to find a weight estimation strategy that can accommodate various body types and medication requirements.
+In light of the increasing prevalence of childhood obesity, finding a weight estimation strategy that can accommodate various body types and medication requirements is crucial.
 Different drugs necessitate dosing based on different factors, such as ideal body weight (IBW) or total body weight (TBW), depending on their pharmacokinetic characteristics.
 Dosing medication based on TBW in obese children can potentially result in overdosing.

 Sydney Children’s Hospital has provided a comprehensive overview of the necessary adjustments for specific medications, which is highly valuable.
-However, when it comes to pediatric emergencies, making weight adjustments for each individual medication can further burden healthcare providers with additional cognitive load.
+However, in pediatric emergencies, weight adjustments for each medication can further burden healthcare providers with additional cognitive load.

-Regrettably, there is a scarcity of available data on patient outcomes to provide us with clear guidance.
+Regrettably, available data on patient outcomes is scarce to provide clear guidance.
 Existing studies examining the impact of weight errors focus on incorrectly recorded weights, such as instances where the wrong unit (e.g., pounds instead of kilograms) or decimal point placement was used.
 None of these studies specifically investigate the harms resulting from weight estimation errors.